dxgraphs/swapr-subgraph/README.md

 #### SwaprFactory

-Contains data across all of Swapr V2.
+Contains data across all of Swapr.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token